 Exploring current working time regulations

-They are also directed to have one hours' rest in between every 24-hour period and are entitled to a 20-minute break for every working day that's longer than a period of six hours.
+They are also directed to have one hours' rest in between every 24 hours and are entitled to a 20-minute break for every working day that's longer than a period of six hours.

 Additionally, there must also be a daily rest of 11 hours between the beginning and end of every consecutive working day.
-As far as night shifts go, they cannot extend 8 hours for any 24 hour period.
+As far as night shifts go, they cannot extend 8 hours for any 24 hours.

-For workers between the ages of 16-18, the work time is restricted to not more than 8 hours per day and 40 hours per week.
+For workers between the ages of 16 and 18, the work time is restricted to not more than 8 hours per day and 40 hours per week.